 - All directions given by the bus driver are to be followed by all riders at all times.

-- There shall be NO picture of video taking by students on the school bus at any time.
+- There shall be NO taking of pictures or video by students on the school bus at any time.

 - Be fully trained about safety procedures and regulations concerning school bus transportation.